AnthonyThomahawk/Temp-And-Humidity-ES/README.md

 # Project Description
-The project goal is to create an Embedded system that reports temperature (in °C) and humidity (in %) values on an LCD screen.
-The system will also feature three Buttons, S1 that when held down shows the maximum temperature recorded during the session, S2 which performs a hardware reset on the system and S3 that toggles the backlight on the LCD display.
-It will also have an LED (L1) which blinks periodically every 1 second to indicate the active state of the system.
-In addition, the system features a self-made analog temperature sensor made with a thermistor from a laptop battery pack.
+The project goal is to create an Embedded system that reports temperature (in °C) and humidity (in %) values on an LCD screen.<br> The system will also feature three Buttons, S1 that when held down shows the maximum temperature recorded during the session, S2 which performs a hardware reset on the system and S3 that toggles the backlight on the LCD display.<br> It will also have an LED (L1) which blinks periodically every 1 second to indicate the active state of the system.<br> In addition, the system features a self-made analog temperature sensor made with a thermistor from a laptop battery pack.